hoytech/quadrable/README.md

     auto it = db.iterate(txn, quadrable::Key::fromInteger(200), true);

 * Note: iterators should be discarded at the end of an LMDB transaction, or after any write operations are performed within this transaction.

+### Exporting/Importing Proofs

+The `exportProof` function creates inclusion/non-inclusion proofs for the specified keys.
+You can then use the `encodeProof` function to encode it to the compact external representation:

+    auto proof = db.exportProof(txn, { "key1", "key2", });

+    std::string encodedProof = quadrable::transport::encodeProof(proof);

+The second argument to `exportProof` is a `std::vector<std::string>` so you can build up the list of keys programmatically if you desire.

+The complement function is called `importProof`:

+    auto proof = quadrable::transport::decodeProof(encodedProof);

+    db.importProof(txn, proof, trustedRoot);

+If the resulting partial tree root does not match `trustedRoot` then an exception will be thrown and your head will not be altered.
+You can omit this argument to avoid this check, although be aware that you are importing an unverified proof if you do this.

+On success, your head will point to the partial tree resulting from the proof.
+Queries for the specified keys (`key1` and `key2`) will succeed (even if they are not in the database -- that is a non-inclusion proof), and queries for other keys will throw exceptions.

+In order to prove integer keys, or keys created manually, use the `exportProofRaw` method instead:

+    auto proof = db.exportProofRaw(txn, { quadrable::Key::fromInteger(100), });

+### Exporting Proof Ranges

+As described in [Proof Ranges](#proof-ranges), it is possible to export a range of keys instead of a specific list.
+This is done with the `exportProofRange` method:

+    auto proof = db.exportProofRange(txn, quadrable::Key::fromInteger(100), quadrable::Key::fromInteger(200));

+Proofs exported as ranges are identical to regular proofs, so importing is done as usual, with `importProof()`.

 ### Sync class